-Fluvoxamine (Luvox) is a medication used in the United States.
-It is FDA approved for treatment of obsessive-compulsive disorders .
+Fluvoxamine (Luvox) is an FDA approved medication for treatment of obsessive-compulsive disorders.
 Some doctors may also prescribe this medication for other psychiatric conditions.
 While fluvoxamine is effective in treating these disorders, it has been associated with sexual problems.

 Fluvoxamine is one of a class of drugs called selective serotonin reuptake inhibitors or SSRIs.
 These medications work by increasing the activity of the brain chemical serotonin, which helps regulate mood.